s8sato/kyodoku/docs/setup_discord.md

 3. Copy the **Application ID** from the **General Information** page.
 You will paste it into the `.env` file later as `APPLICATION_ID`.
 4. In the left sidebar, navigate to **Bot** → **Add Bot**, then confirm by selecting **Yes, do it!**.
 The portal creates a bot user for the application.
 5. Under the bot settings, click **Reset Token** and then **Copy** to reveal the **Bot Token**.
 Save it temporarily—you will need it for the `.env` file as `DISCORD_TOKEN`.
+6. In the same bot settings page, disable the **Public Bot** toggle to keep invitations limited to your own OAuth2 links.

 > ⚠️ Treat the bot token like a password.
 Do not commit it to version control or share it publicly.
 If it leaks, return to this page and regenerate a new token.